SacredDevKing/tadingview-chart/README.md

 Ready-made example of integration with updating data via WebSocket.
 Vue.js and JS API integration example for Binance exchange

+**Note**

-**NOTE**: Binance does not allow you to request data directly from browser, so a proxy is required.
+Binance does not allow you to request data directly from browser, so a proxy is required.
 For this, routing through the server is used.

 ![tradingview-charting-library-vuejs-jsapi-example](/docs/chart.jpg)